ModaleSiemens/nets/README.md

 ### TCP Client

 - Active sockets of different types (IPv4, IPv6) can be represented by the same class, so there's no need to differentiate them in the constructor.
-- Address may be a DNS name or a raw address: it's type will be indicated by the enum class Address Kind.
+- Address may be a DNS name or a raw address: it's type will be indicated by the enum class AddressKind.

 ```cpp
 class TcpClient